apache/flink-web/_posts/2020-12-02-pipelined-region-sheduling.md

 then we do not have to reload the customer table (**A**); we only need to restart **B->C**.
 This did not work prior to Flink 1.9.

-To satisfy the scheduling requirements for _batch_ and _streaming_ and overcome these limitations, the Flink community is working on a new unified scheduling and failover strategy that is suitable for both types of workloads: _pipelined region scheduling_.
+To satisfy the scheduling requirements for _batch_ and _streaming_ and overcome these limitations, the Flink community has worked on a new unified scheduling and failover strategy that is suitable for both types of workloads: _pipelined region scheduling_.

 # The new pipelined region scheduling

 As you read in the previous introductory sections, an optimal [scheduler](#what-is-scheduling) should efficiently allocate resources for the sub-stages of the pipeline, finite or infinite, running in a _streaming_ fashion.
 Those stages are called _pipelined regions_ in Flink.
-In this part, we will take a deeper dive into the new _Pipelined region scheduling and failover_.
+In this section, we will take a deeper dive into _pipelined region scheduling and failover_.

 ## Pipelined regions

 The new scheduling strategy analyses the _[ExecutionGraph](#executiongraph)_ before starting the _subtask_ deployment in order to identify its _pipelined regions_.
 A _pipelined region_ is a subset of _subtasks_ in the _ExecutionGraph_ connected by _[pipelined](#intermediate-results)_ data exchanges.
 _Subtasks_ from different _pipelined regions_ are connected only by _[blocking](#intermediate-results)_ data exchanges.
-The depicted example of an _ExecutionGraph_ has four _pipelined regions_ and _subtasks_ A to H:
+The depicted example of an _ExecutionGraph_ has four _pipelined regions_ and _subtasks_, A to H:

 <center>
 <img src="{{ site.baseurl }}/img/blog/2020-12-02-pipelined-region-sheduling/pipelined-regions.png" width="250px" alt="Pipelined regions:high"/>